Dutchman (play): Plot

-The action focuses almost exclusively on Lula, a mature white woman, and Clay, a young black man, who both ride the subway in New York City.
+The action focuses almost exclusively on Lula, a mature 30-year-old white woman, and Clay, a 20-year-old young black man, who both ride the subway in New York City.
 Clay's name is symbolic of the malleability of black identity and black manhood.
 It is also symbolic of integrationist and assimilationist ideologies within the contemporary Civil Rights Movement.
-Lula boards the train eating an apple, an allusion to the Biblical Eve.
+Lula boards the train eating an apple, an allusion to the Biblical Eve or temptation of Satan.
 The characters engage in a long, flirtatious conversation throughout the train ride.

 Lula sits down next to Clay.
 She accuses him of staring at her buttocks.
 She ignores his denials and uses stereotypes to correctly guess where he lives, where he is going, what Clay's friend, Warren, looks and talks like.
 Lula guesses that Clay tried to get his own sister to have sex with him when he was 10.
 Clay is shocked by her apparent knowledge of his past and says that she must be a friend of Warren.

 Lula is glad that Clay is so easy to manipulate and puts her hand on his leg.
 She feeds him apples.
 She tells Clay to invite her out to the party he is going to.
 At this point, it is unclear whether Clay is really going to a party, but he tells her he really is.
 Lula vaguely alludes to having sex with Clay at her "apartment" after the "party".
 We don't know if these are real or conveniently made-up by Lula.